 Are you a rebel who resists the status quo?
 If so, there's a good chance the traditional essay format is not for you.
 Don't despair!
 You have options.

-This year, I've worked with students who identify as artists, creative empaths, social justice warriors, eco-feminists, makers, science nerds, social media mavens, and entrepreneurial innovators.
+I've worked with students who identify as artists, creative empaths, social justice warriors, eco-feminists, makers, science nerds, social media mavens, and entrepreneurial innovators.
 They felt compelled to re-imagine their personal statement to reflect their unique perspectives.

 What structural format allows you to connect to a zone of creative expression?
 See what happens when you're true to the structure that you decide to establish.
 Feel free to go all-out.
 You can write a letter to your inner-artist, a speech to the members of the jury in your mind, a mission statement for your ideal company.
 The possibilities are infinite.